 - Bittersweet Confections: I’m all about the cupcakes, always.
 I stopped in Bittersweet Confections to try their cupcakes.
 The cupcakes are beautifully decorated and pretty solid.
 Not the absolute best, but it’ll do if you need a cupcake fix.

 Thank you for taking that trip back in time with me.
+I hope this ultimate five-day guide to New Orleans helps you plan your trip to this amazing city.
 Have you ever been to New Orleans?
 Let me know where you went in the comments in case I missed it so I’ll have it on my list for next time!

 A lovely fellow dressed up for Mardi Gras.